 \section{NHIM and its Stable and Unstable Manifolds for the Schwarzschild Black Hole, $a=0$}

 The symmetries of the system facilitate the understanding of its multidimensional phase space.
 In the present case, the symmetries allow us to see the basic elements that constitute the invariant manifolds under the dynamics.
-Some recent examples where is possible to find the Normally Hyperbolic Invariant Manifold (NHIM) and their invariant manifolds using this approach are in the works \cite{wiggins1,wiggins2,gonzalez,gonzalez1,gonzalez3,firmbach,stober}.
+Some recent examples where was possible to find the Normally Hyperbolic Invariant Manifold (NHIM) and their stable and unstable invariant manifolds using this approach are in the works \cite{wiggins1,wiggins2,gonzalez,gonzalez1,gonzalez3,firmbach,stober}.

-First, let us consider the simplest case, $a=0$, where the Kerr metric is reduced to the Schwarzschild metric.
+First, let us consider the simplest case where the black hole does not rotate, $a=0$, and then the Kerr metric is reduced to the Schwarzschild metric.
 In this case, the system has spatial spherical symmetry it is easy to construct and visualize the generalization of the hyperbolic periodic orbit and their invariant stable and unstable manifolds.
-Without loss of generality, we set $Q=0$ that corresponds to the motion on the equatorial plane, $\theta = \pi/2$.
+Without loss of generality, we set $Q=0$, which corresponds to the motion on the equatorial plane and $\theta = \pi/2$.
 It is equivalent to any other plane due to the spherical symmetry of the Schwarzschild metric.
-From the geodesic equation for the radial coordinate \ref{radial}, we can obtain the conservation equation for the energy $E$.
+From the geodesic equation for the radial coordinate Eq. (\ref{radial}), we can obtain an equation for the conservation of the energy $E$.

 where